 GROWING UP AS A KOREAN AMERICAN

-MANY ASK IF I GOT INVOLVED BECAUSE I’M KOREAN, BUT MY ANSWER HAS BEEN AND ALWAYS WILL BE: “NO, I’M INVOLVED BECAUSE I’M HUMAN”
+MANY ASK IF I GOT INVOLVED BECAUSE I’M KOREAN, BUT MY ANSWER HAS AND ALWAYS WILL BE: “NO, I’M INVOLVED BECAUSE I’M HUMAN”.

 I’ve also spent almost my whole life in the church during ministry and mostly my focus has been on local outreach and missions.
 I currently oversee our City Partnerships ministry which is where me and my team are able to give our church members an opportunity to serve the city of Los Angeles that may be living under the poverty line.
-A few of the organizations that we work with are LA Mission, which is a non-profit that works with the houseless population in Los Angeles to empower them to get back up on their feet, and also with a non-profit called Lincoln Heights Tutorial program that is a non-profit with a mission to serve underserved and overlooked youth of East Los Angeles.
+A few of the organizations that we work with is LA Mission, which is a non profit that works with the houseless population in Los Angeles to empower them to get back up on their feet and also with a non profit called Lincoln Heights Tutorial program that is a non profit with a mission to serve underserved and overlooked youth of East Los Angeles.
 They focus on making a local and significant community impact.
 They do this through a combination of tutoring services to close the academic gap, and youth programs to prepare teens for life after high school.

-THE ROLE MY FAMILY PLAYS IN SHAPING MY VALUES, PASSIONS, AND WORK
+THE ROLE MY FAMILY PLAY IN SHAPING MY VALUES, PASSIONS, AND WORK

-My mom immigrated to the States when she was in High School, as the eldest she was busy helping my grandparents with language barriers, and she and my aunts and uncles all helped with their gas station.
-My dad came sometime after college, he started off as a dishwasher at a Sushi restaurant and eventually made his way up and now is a Sushi Chef and restaurant owner that is well known for some of his rolls on menus at different Sushi restaurants.
-He is also known for making Sushi for some of the top Major League Baseball players and South Korean baseball teams.
+My mom immigrated to the States when she was in High School, as the eldest she was busy helping my grandparents with language barriers and her and my aunts and uncles all helped with their gas station.
+My dad came sometime after College, he started off as a dishwasher at a Sushi restaurant and eventually made his way up and now is a Sushi Chef and restaurant owner that is well known for some of his rolls in menus at different Sushi restaurants.
+He is also known for making Sushi for some of the top Major League Baseball players and South Korea baseball teams.
 My family came with absolutely nothing besides the thought of raising their families to achieve the “American dream”.
 I’m sure their eyes were opened to the brokenness of this country, but they worked hard to give their children everything.